qkost/raiders-of-the-lost-dice/Encounters/15 Early Underdark.md

 Her gifts to her children
 reveal those chosen.

-For those that fail
+For those unwise
 She weaves her shroud

-To make sure that
+To ensure
 They move no more.
 ```